 The [NAME OF JURISDICTION] would like to thank MTC staff for recommending the [endorsement]/[allocation of [DOLLAR AMOUNT]] from [NAME OF FUND SOURCE] to the [NAME OF TRANSIT EXTENSION PROJECT(S)].
 The [NAME OR LOCATION OF FUTURE STOP OR STATION] of the [NAME OF TRANSIT EXTENSION PROJECT] will be located in [NAME OF JURISDICTION].

-MTC’s Transit Oriented Communities (TOC) Policy (MTC Resolution No. 4530, Revised) conditions MTC endorsements and regional discretionary funding for transit extension projects on consistency with standards that ensure that transit investments are supported by appropriate land use, housing, and transportation policies that implement the vision of Plan Bay Area 2050.
+MTC’s Transit Oriented Communities (TOC) Policy (MTC Resolution No. 4530, Revised) conditions MTC endorsements and regional discretionary funding for transit extension projects on consistency with standards that ensure that transit investments are supported by appropriate land use, housing, and transportation policies that implement the vision of Plan Bay Area 2050+.
 Specifically, the TOC Policy establishes standards for the ½-mile area around fixed-guideway stations or stops related to density, housing affordability, parking, and station access/circulation.

 Consistent with the requirements of MTC’s TOC Policy, the [NAME OF JURISDICTION] commits to taking specific steps toward achieving a TOC consistency threshold of 85 points based on the TOC Evaluation Framework for the OBAG 4 TOC Incentive Program for the [NAME OF FUTURE STOP OR STATION(S)] in order for the project to receive regional discretionary funding from MTC.
 The [NAME OF JURISDICTION] has developed the attached work plan and timeline that identifies the specific steps for achieving the 85-point threshold before project construction begins or within five years of the [endorsement/funding allocation], whichever is later.